mjngayawon/modern-nextjs-landing-page/README.md

 # 🤖 Metaversus Landing Page With Next.JS and Framer Motion

 This project is a single-page landing page website built with **ReactJS**, **Tailwind**, **NextJS**, and **Framer Motion**.
-This website is for learning and practicing React, Tailwind and NextJS, and learn how to transform **Figma designs** into a fully functioning website.
-This project is created aiming to improve my Tailwind skills and creating modern and responsive ReactJS websites.
+This website is for learning and practicing React, Tailwind, and NextJS, and learn how to transform **Figma designs** into a fully functioning website.
+This project is created aiming to improve my Tailwind skills and creating modern and **responsive** ReactJS websites.
 This project is also my first step into learning NextJS.

 ## ⚒️ Tech Stack